shivakumar-hassan-lokesh/US-Patent-Distribution-Map/README.md

 # U.S. Patent Distribution Map (2014)

-This project visualizes the distribution of patents across U.S. Metropolitan Statistical Areas (MSAs) for the year 2014.
-The visualization is presented as an interactive choropleth map created using **Flourish** and published with **GitHub Pages**.
+This project presents an analysis of U.S. patent activity in 2014, mapped across Metropolitan Statistical Areas (MSAs).
+The interactive choropleth highlights where innovation is most concentrated, revealing major technology hubs like Silicon Valley, Boston, and New York, alongside regions with relatively low patent generation.
+By combining geographic visualization with patent data, the project offers a clear view of the uneven distribution of innovation across the country.

 ## Project Overview